BrewingMyCoffee/LoginGuard/README.md

   enabling this, the simplest fix is to delete the `_timeoutTimer` block in `onEnable()`/`onDisable()` — everyone will still be frozen out until they log in, they just won't be auto-kicked for going AFK before doing so.
-- Only tested by compiling against the shipped DLL — I don't have a way to actually launch the dedicated server from here, so in-game behavior (freezing, message text, etc.) hasn't been verified against a live server.
-  Please test on a non-production server first.

 ## Rebuilding from source

 ```